felix-lyx/prose/README.md

 - [PROSE: Predicting Multiple Operators and Symbolic Expressions using Multimodal Transformers](https://arxiv.org/abs/2309.16816).
 More details can be found in ``prose_ode/README.md``.

-- [Towards a Foundation Model for Partial Differential Equation: Multi-Operator Learning and Extrapolation](https://arxiv.org/abs/2404.12355).
+- [Towards a Foundation Model for Partial Differential Equations: Multi-Operator Learning and Extrapolation](https://arxiv.org/abs/2404.12355).
 More details can be found in ``prose_pde/README.md``.

 ## Install dependencies